LasnamiWalid16/vivo/jobs/dbt_vivo/README.md

 ## How it works
 Inside **\src\dbt_vivo\dbt_vivo_project**, the logic for modeling:
 - **models\staging**: Folder containing All source data transformed
-    - stg_raw_pubmed.sql: Final table with union of the two pubmed sources (pubmed.csv & pubmed.json)
+    - stg_raw_pubmed.sql: Final table for the pubmed data with union of the two pubmed sources (pubmed.csv & pubmed.json)
     - The others sources are also created as tables (clinical_trials.sql, drugs.sql)
     - yml file for each model for meta data documentation and testing
 - **models\marts**: Two sql models: